-Use, duplication, or disclosure of the technical data contained in this document by the Government is subject to restrictions as set forth in subdivision (c) (1) (ii) of the Rights in Technical Data and Computer Software clause at DFARS 52.227-7013 and/ or in similar or successor clauses in the FAR, or in the DOD or NASA FAR Supplement.
+Use, duplication, or disclosure of the technical data contained in this document by the Government is subject to restrictions as set forth in subdivision (c) (1) (ii) of the Rights in Technical Data and Computer Software clause at DFARS 52.227-7013 and/or in similar or successor clauses in the FAR, or in the DOD or NASA FAR Supplement.
 Unpublished rights reserved under the Copyright Laws of the United States.
 Contractor/manufacturer is Silicon Graphics, Inc., 2011 N. Shoreline Blvd., Mountain View, CA 94043-1389.

-Silicon Graphics and the Silicon Graphics logo are registered trademarks and Indigo is a trademark of Silicon Graphics, Inc. R4000 is a registered trademark, and R4400 is a trademark of MIPS Technologies, Inc.
+Silicon Graphics and the Silicon Graphics logo are registered trademarks and Indigo2 is a trademark of Silicon Graphics, Inc. R4400 is a trademark of MIPS Technologies, Inc.